hectordavideps/seq_nms_yolo/README.md

 And you will see detection results in `video/output`

 ## Running Yolo
-1. In the step 5 of previous running, desactivate 2 flags by running `python yolo_seqnms.py --seq_nms 0 --nms 0`.
-This genereate the classification without the post-processing.
+1. In the yolo_seqnms.py you have to comment this 2 lines of the function `dsnms`:
+    -maxPath(dets,links) line 205
+    -NMS(dets) line 206

 ## Reference